-Harriet revealed she could code like a piece of RNA and Gemma revealed she had a law degree and a talent for faerie-like contracts, which was crucial for the hardware production and pharmaceutical partnerships.
+Harriet revealed she could code like a piece of RNA and Gemma revealed she had a law degree and a talent for faerie-quality contracts, which was crucial for the hardware production and pharmaceutical partnerships.

-Harriet worried that the body integration tech was a little experimental, but Gemma had the brilliant idea to test out the new AI bracelets and drug/electric nerve patches on the prisoners in some of the old flyover states that had broken away from the United States and gone broke.
-The presidents were looking to bring in revenue by stuffing more free labor into prisons to build gadgets for their corporate contracts, and Harriet and Gemma’s tech kept the prisoners compliant and happy enough to maximize work output.
+Harriet worried that the body integration tech was a little experimental, but Gemma had the brilliant idea to test out the new AI bracelets and drug/electric nerve patches on the prisoners in some of the old flyover states that had broken away from the United States and subsequently gone broke.
+The presidents/kings were looking to bring in revenue by stuffing more free labor into prisons to build gadgets for their corporate contracts, and Harriet and Gemma’s tech kept the prisoners compliant and happy enough to maximize work output.
 It was almost too easy—though not really.

 Selling real magic was the only way onto the ship, she realized.
 You had to make money and shake the heavens.
-It was a sobering realization: Harriet needed to reverse design the magic quality level that woman had shown her with all those years ago—somehow.
+It was a sobering realization: Harriet needed to reverse design the magic quality level that woman had shown her all those years ago—somehow.
 Gemma refused to understand and their relationship soured a little.

 So Harriet played to Gemma’s weakness: Skillz would launch a personal line of AI assistant bracelets with synthetic magic features for women, and women alone.
 It worked.
 She let Gemma brainstorm the main features this time and then Harriet nearly killed herself and her team working on the tech’s physical integration with the body’s systems all night and then clocking in for Michael during the day.
 But goddamnit, within a few months, they’d made synthetic magic.
-It wasn’t quite as realistic as what the mystery woman had done to her that day, but it was still pretty fucking amazing.
+It wasn’t quite as realistic as what the mystery woman had done to her that day, but it was still amazing.
 Gemma cried tears of joy.